CS4248-Group14/Better-Path/code/README.md

    (Also commented a multi-layer model for `FeatureTransformer`, but not directly used because by experiments it doesn't show great advantage.
 See [Experiment Results](../analysis/experiment_data.xlsx).)
 4. [DONE by Tian Fang] Modify Predictor to allow turning multilayer on and off.
+5. [DONE by Tian Fang] Create Encoder using Transformer's Encoder with a linear layer on top.

 `learn.py` is adapted from `code/science/learn.py`.
 Main changes: